 Moreover, apple cider vinegar might also help you lose weight (which can affect cellulite indirectly).

 “One major mistake all women make: fearing fat,” says Stella Metsovas, a clinical nutritionist in California.
 Olive oil supplies the body with not-so-heavily-processed monounsaturated fats and polyphenols which help to keep your thyroid healthy.

 A properly functioning thyroid enhances metabolism, burns fat and stimulates skin-building cells—all things that reduce fat cell expansion (and thicken skin to cover the dents).
 “Cook olive oil at low temperatures and drizzle it on fiber-rich vegetables throughout the day” for the biggest benefits, Metsovas adds.

 Good news for chocoholics!
 You don’t have to let go of your favorite sweet for smoother and firmer skin.
 “Natural cocoa is full of antioxidants, which break down fat in cellulite and improve the function of all cells, including skin-building ones”, says Karst.

-This healthy spread is a low-glycemic food, which means your body can use it readily for energy, “resulting in smaller fat cells and a decreased appearance of or prevention of cellulite,” says Dr. Kominiarek.
+Consumed for over thousands of years, this healthy spread is a low-glycemic food, which means your body can use it readily for energy, “resulting in smaller fat cells and a decreased appearance of or prevention of cellulite,” says Dr. Kominiarek.

-Although there’s no specific component of hummus that eliminates cellulite, the food adds only a minute amount of glucose into the blood, which results in a minimum insulin release.
+Although there’s no specific component of hummus that eliminates cellulite, the food adds only a minute amount of glucose into the blood, which results in minimum insulin release.

 Spice up your meals for a fat-stimulating effect.
 “Saffron contains anti-inflammatory ingredients that discourage fat cell expansion,” says Alan Roberts, PhD.